07. Variational Autoencoders¶

 Recall that we couldn't maximize the marginal likelihood $\log p_\theta(x)$ due to intractability.
 It turns out, with a nice trick up our sleeves, we can rewrite the marginal likelihood as expectation.
 The trick is that integrating any probability density over its entire domain is equal to $1$.

 Our likelihood function $p_\theta(x)$ above returns a constant for each observed data point which does not depend on $z$.
 A constant function means that every possible value of the variable, no matter its probability, produces exactly the same output, so the weighted average (expectation) cannot change that value.
+Once we rewrite our likelihood as expectation, we can now make use of our variational posterior and Bayes rule to reach the following equation for log-likelihood:

 Here, the equation on the right corresponds to the Kullback-Leibler divergence formula $\mathrm{KL}\!\left[q_\phi(z \mid x)\,\|\, p_\theta(z \mid x)\right]$ between variational and true posteriors.
-As KL divergence is positive or zero (in case our encoder somehow generates the true posterior), and $p_\theta(z \mid x)$ is unknown, we can ignore the KL divergence and concentrate on the first equation, which we call Evidence Lower Bound (ELBO).
-We can safely claim that our equation on the left will return a lower-bound of the log-likelihood for observed data:
+As KL divergence is positive or zero (zero, in case our encoder somehow generates the true posterior), and $p_\theta(z \mid x)$ is unknown, we can ignore the KL divergence and concentrate on the first equation, which we call Evidence Lower Bound (ELBO).
+The left-hand side is a lower bound on the log-likelihood for the observed data:

 $$\mathcal{L}_{\theta,\phi}(x) \leq \log p_\theta(x).$$